MahmoudHegazi/Real_Project-PHP-/README.md

 second time use planning becuase it worth  they said(30days) I will finish it in less than 7days with ultra secure

-use PHP and MYSQL, to create system can store devices, employee, suppliers, maintenance, and maintenance updates, with relationa database, senor quit today and i have to be senior php and mysql with 13 days, lets try build awesome app system no one made better than it with 13days php exp
+use PHP and MYSQL, to create system can store devices, employee, suppliers, maintenance, and maintenance updates, with relationa database,

 <img src="scheme.PNG">